pyblosxom/pyblosxom/docs/syndication.rst

-Feed formats that come with PyBlosxom
+Feed formats that come with Pyblosxom
 =====================================

-PyBlosxom comes with a few default flavours, three of which are feed formats.
+Pyblosxom comes with a few default flavours, three of which are feed formats.

 RSS 0.9.1
 ---------

-PyBlosxom comes with an rss flavour that produces RSS 0.9.1 output.
+Pyblosxom comes with an rss flavour that produces RSS 0.9.1 output.
 Here's a sample of what it produces::

    <?xml version="1.0" encoding="utf-8"?>